dale3h/alexa-api/README.md

 1. From the repo directory, run: `$ casperjs --cookies-file=cookies.txt alexa.js`
 1. Open your browser and navigate to <http://127.0.0.1:2539/> to see the JSON dump of your Alexa devices

+## Installation using NodeJS

+1. Clone this repository to your computer
+1. Browse to the cloned repository on your computer
+1. Copy/rename `config.sample.json` to `config.json`
+1. Open `config.json` and set enter your Amazon username and password
+1. From the repo directory, run: `npm install` and then `npm run server`
+1. Open your browser and navigate to <http://127.0.0.1:2539/> to see the JSON dump of your Alexa devices

 ## Donations